rougier/from-python-to-numpy/03-anatomy.rst

    >>> print(Z)
    [ 1.
 1. 1.
 0. 0.
 0. 0.
 0. 0.]

-If you are unsure if the result of you indexing is a view or a copy, you can check what is the `base` of your result.
+If you are unsure if the result of your indexing is a view or a copy, you can check what is the `base` of your result.
 If it is `None`, then you result is a
 copy: